mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-delete.rst

 IAM - Delete Service Accounts
 =============================

-It's always a good idea to control conventions across service accounts in your organization.
+It can be a good idea to control conventions across service accounts in an organization.

 This sample policy deletes all service accounts where email does not match an established pattern.